Cr1msonPho3nix/Network_Projects/Apply OS hardening techniques.md

   - After checking the packet analyzer log, a senior analyst confirms that the website was compromised, possibly by a brute for attack directed to the owners account.
 - Date and time: Incident were first noticed this morning, tests on network connectivity were done at **14:18**.
 - Affected systems: We can't asses the systems affected by the malware downloaded by the clients, but we can assure the account of the owner and the website were compromised.
-- Summary of actions taken: Modified owner's account password, installed some new strong requirements for it and cleaned the website of any inyected code.
-Website no longer ask to download a file and works as intended.
+- Summary of actions taken: Sent the owner a link to modify the password after install some new strong requirements for it.
+Cleaned the website of any inyected code.
+Website no longer asks to download a file and works as intended.

 ### 3: Recommend a remediation for brute force attacks
 There are a few techniques that can be implemented to harden security and prevent a brute force attack, such as:
 - Implement Strong Password Policies: Minimum password length, policies that require users to regularly change their passwords or enforcing complexity on requirements (such as including a mix of uppercase, lowercase, numbers, and special characters) can strengthen the security.
 - Multi-Factor Authentication (MFA): Ask the user to verify itself with not only a password, but a phone message for example.
 - Limiting attempts: If the user gets the password wrong a "x" amount of times, access can be blocked temporarily to prevent threat actors to keep trying.

 Those are some of the most common techniques uses, but others like IP Blacklisting, configuring the Web Application Firewall or even set a Honeypot to distract attackers and give security teams more time to respond, are used by some security teams.